 - Phil Rudd – drums

-The band survived some very tough times, like the loss of Bon Scott, an incident at one of their concerts where several people were trampled in a frenzy to get into the concert hall, some troubles with alcohol dependance, and criticism that the band is all about satanism.
-Through it all, the band maintained a ‘stiff upper lip’ and continued to rock and roll.
+But, the band survived some very tough times, like the loss of Bon Scott, an incident at one of their concerts where several people were trampled in a frenzy to get into the concert hall, some troubles with alcohol dependance, and criticism that the band is all about satanism.
+Nevertheless, through it all, the band maintained a ‘stiff upper lip’ and continued to rock and roll.